asoltesz/solakube/docs/create_provision_cluster.md

 ## Cluster creation

-In the scripts folder, execute ./apply-cluster.sh
+In the scripts folder, execute **./apply-cluster.sh**

 This executes Terraform with the Ansible machine provisioner.

 This will create the cluster and registers it with your Rancher installation.

-When Terraform finishes, wait until Rancher shows the cluster status as "Active" (as opposed to "Provisioning").
+When Terraform finishes, wait until Rancher shows the cluster status as **"Active"** (as opposed to "Provisioning").

 ## Download cluster config for kubectl

-Download the cluster settings from Rancher and place them into ~/.kube/config.
+Download the cluster settings from Rancher and place them into **~/.kube/config**.

-You can use the 'download-cluster-config.sh' script for this.
+You can use the **download-cluster-config.sh** script for this.
 This automatically backs up the current config file in case later it is needed.
-Set the RANCHER_API_TOKEN, RANCHER_HOST, RANCHER_CLUSTER_ID [variables](variables.md) for the script.
+Set the RANCHER_API_TOKEN, RANCHER_HOST, RANCHER_CLUSTER_ID [variables](variables.md) for the script in the shell.

 Check kubectl and the access to your cluster by executing "kubectl get nodes".
 This should show the virtual-machines/nodes you configured in terraform.tfvars when you configured the cluster.